-The figure below shows a transducer cable.
+The figure below shows a cable for an STC Magnetic Transducer.

 One end of the transducer cable comes attached to the transducer.
 The other end has two wires protruding from the conduit.
 These wires are black and white.
 They attach to a surge protector located on the surge-protection panel.
 There is one surge protector assigned to transducer TO1 and another to transducer TO2.
-These surge protectors protect the SmartScanNG system from transients and surges, which can be induced onto external wiring by lightning.
+These surge protectors protect the SmartScanNG2 system from transients and surges, which can be induced onto external wiring by lightning.